astronomer/airflow-guides/guides/kubepod-operator.md

         name='my_pod', # naming the Pod
-        get_logs=True, # log stdout of the container as task logs log_events_on_failure=True, #log events in case of Pod failure env_vars={"DATA_POINT": """{{ ti.xcom_pull(task_ids='extract_data',
+        get_logs=True, # log stdout of the container as task logs log_events_on_failure=True, #log events in case of Pod failure
+        # pull a variable from XComs using Jinja templating and provide it
+        # to the Pod as an environment variable
+        env_vars={"DATA_POINT": """{{ ti.xcom_pull(task_ids='extract_data',
                                                  key='return_value') }}"""},
         # push the contents from xcom.json to Xcoms.
 Remember to only set this